andyg2/Basic-remote-CSS-asset-downloader--renamer./readme.md

 Rename downloaded files from `*sourcesanspro*.*` to `*dgtepro*.*`

-`php .\parse.php https://ds.fusioncharts.com/2.0.42/css/ds.css sourcesanspro dgtepro`
+`php ./parse.php https://ds.fusioncharts.com/2.0.42/css/ds.css sourcesanspro dgtepro`

 This will download ds.css into the current directory and any referenced urls to css assets into their respective directories (images, fonts, icons), replacing sourcesanspro with dgtepro in css asset filenames.